dhiraj29patil/book-shop/README.txt

 My choice of database, is MongoDB, facilitated efficient data storage.

+Throughout the development process, I have maintained clean, well-structured, and thoroughly documented code.
+This will aid in future maintenance and scalability of the application.

 This project showcased my proficiency in modern web development technologies and my ability to create a user-friendly and functional application, emphasizing a clear separation between the frontend and backend for modularity and scalability.